CVRL/CYBORG/README.md

 ## Data Used
 <img src="figures/data_examples.png" width=50% align=right>
 <p>
 Two types of face image datasets are used: authentic datasets consisting of real images from three sources (CelebA-HQ, Flickr-Faces-HQ and FRGCSubset), and synthetic datasets consisting of fake images from seven different generators (ProGAN, StyleGAN, StyleGAN2, StyleGAN2-ADA, StyleGAN3, StarGANv2 and SREFI).
+The datasets are shown in the figure to the right. </p>

+## Obtaining the Data
-The datasets are shown in the figure to the right.
-A copy od the dataset can be requested from the <a href="https://cvrl.nd.edu/projects/data/">University of Notre Dame Computer Vision Research Lab</a>.
+<p>A copy of the dataset offered with the paper can be requested from the <a href="https://cvrl.nd.edu/projects/data/">University of Notre Dame Computer Vision Research Lab</a>.
 </p>
 <br> <br>